Creative Scotland

 Creative Scotland (Alba Chruthachail [ˈal̪ˠapə ˈxɾuhəxal]; Creative Scotlan) is the development body for the arts and creative industries in Scotland.
 Based in Edinburgh, it is an executive non-departmental public body of the Scottish Government.

+Establishment

 The organisation was created by the passing of the Public Services Reform (Scotland) Act 2010 and inherited the functions of Scottish Screen and the Scottish Arts Council on 1 July 2010.
 An interim company, Creative Scotland 2009, was set up to assist the transition from the existing organisations.

 Creative Scotland has the general functions of: